leomonte-dev/calculator-project/README.md

 =======================================================

-To make sure the program will work use:
+To make sure the program will work, use:

 **python==3.11.8**
 (_or versions below_)